 What is "lip-sync error" and how can I fix it?

 Lip-sync error, sometimes called "lip-flap" or "av sync error", plagues most home theater systems using Plasma, LCD, and DLP displays.
-With larger High Definition images the problem is even worse, but what causes it?
+With larger High Definition and especially 4K UHD images the problem is even worse, but what causes it?